mlabs-haskell/godot-cardano/paima-demo/README.md

 ### Export Godot demo project

-1. Open `godot-cip-30-frontend` in Godot
+1. Open `godot-cip-30-frontend` in Godot (if `.so` library is not compiled and added to the project, editor will report a lot of errors, but web-export should work w/o issues regardless)
 2. Set Blockfrost token in `paima-demo/godot-cip-30-frontend/main.gd` - look for `const token: String = "[UNSET]"`.
-Token should be for `mainnet` as Paima currnetly supports only `mainnet` addresses
+Token should be for `mainnet` as Paima currently supports only `mainnet` addresses.
+Seed phrase is hardcoded there, but can be changed if needed.
 3. Do web-export to `paima-demo/web-server/godot-web-export/index.html`.
 The project already have web-export config, but just in case make sure that in the web-export form:
    1. `Custom HTML Shell` is set to `res://extra-resources/cip-30-paima-shell.html`
    2. `Extensions Support` is `On`